ecupaio/dcgffl/_pages/covid-19-policies.md

 #### Face Coverings

-* Vaccinated Participants: Masks will not be required.
+* Vaccinated Participants: Per CDC guidelines, masks will not be required for those vaccinated against COVID-19.
 * Unvaccinated Participates: You are expected to wear a mask during league play and at all other times while at games and league functions, per local guidelines.

 #### Equipment